microsoft/FLAML/website/docs/Use-Cases/Auto-Generation.md

 ## Enhanced Inference

 One can use [`flaml.autogen.Completion.create`](/docs/reference/autogen/oai/completion#create) to perform inference.
-There are a number of benefits of using `flaml.autogen.Completion.create` to perform inference.
+There are a number of benefits of using `autogen` to perform inference.

 ### Tune Inference Parameters